jeetendrakumar/emr-skeleton/README.md

 ### Starting the application

-Execute the following commant from the root of the project after the project is built. java -jar build/libs/emr-skeleton-0.1.0.jar
+Execute the following command from the root of the project after the project is built.

+    java -jar build/libs/emr-skeleton-0.1.0.jar

 ### Sample REST End points